Mirantis/mke-docs/content/docs/operations/kubernetes/kube-apiserver.md

 ---

-The Kubernetes API server validates and configures data for the API objects, which include pods, services, and replicationcontrollers, among others.
+The Kubernetes API server validates and configures data for the API objects, which include pods, services, and replication controllers, among others.
 The server performs REST operations while also serving as the frontend to the shared state of a cluster, through which the other components interact.